atieh-sahraei/realtime-vision-tracker/README.md

 ### Detector abstraction

-The included detector is intentionally simple: a green-object detector using HSV thresholding and morphology.
+The included detector is a green-object detector using HSV thresholding and morphology.

 The tracker and state logic do **not** depend on that implementation.